 The technical explanation centers on how large language models process information.
 Since these systems work by predicting the next most likely word, unusual poetic structures disrupt their pattern recognition in ways that bypass safety training.
 It's like speaking in code that humans understand but machines don't - except the code is Shakespeare, not secret agent stuff.

 Across 1,000+ test prompts, the automated poetry generator the researchers built maintained a 43% success rate, "substantially outperforming non-poetic baselines" according to their findings.
-Chinese firm Deepseek and French company Mistral showed the worst defense against verse-based attacks, while and performed better overall.
+Chinese firm Deepseek and French company Mistral showed the worst defense against verse-based attacks, while Anthropic and OpenAI performed better overall.